 The Water Vapor Radiometer is located on the edge of the primary reflector and consists of a parabolic reflector with a dedicated Front End Receiver Module at the focus, and a Utility Module located behind the dish (or another suitable location close by) (Figure 17).
 Each module will be within an environmental enclosure to protect it from the weather.
+The WVR has a very tight requirement for temperature stability that will require the flow of the glycol loop to be controlled.
 The WVR subsystem shall provide:

+- Glycol lines from antenna provided pipe end to WVR

-- Glycol piping internal to the WVR subsystem - Flow control and monitoring components - Cold plate, F507 WVR Front End RFI Enclosure Module - Cold plate, M508 Utility Module RFI Enclosure Module
+- Glycol piping internal to the WVR subsystem

+- Cold plate, F507 WVR Receiver Module

+- Cold plate, M508 WVR Utility Module

+- Flow control valve